 With new audio-visual technology being invented daily, it is astounding to see the quality enhancement in videos and images in the past few decades.
 Also, the gaming experience, due to such enhancements, has left the monochromatic past.
 The video signals like the component, composite, HDMI, s-video, SCART, etc., have been the reasons for the changes.
 Before installing any audio-visual equipment, it is essential to know these signals and connectors.
-In this article, we understand SCART and Component video signals and the difference between them.
+This article explains SCART and Component video signals and their differences.

 See more: The Basics of SCART vs. Composite

 See more: The Basics of SCART vs. HDMI